sonipuneet/object-x-detection/README.md

 # Image Object Detection using Feature Matching and Template Matching

-Description: To identify objects of different categories within an image and differentitate between them based on their categories using the <b>heuristic approach</b> (Instead of deep learning approach).
+Description: To identify objects of different categories within an image and differentiate between them based on their categories using the <b>heuristic approach</b> (Instead of deep learning approach).

 Installation: